FlipoutThrowaway/flipout2020/README.md

 This is a repository of the code used to generate the experiments in **FlipOut : Uncovering redundant weights via training dynamics**.
 It contains the implementation of our proposed method as well as for the baselines.
-Dependencies are specified in ```environment.yml```.
+A Conda virtual environment can be created from ```environment.yml```.

 Some of the methods perform pruning periodically and can have their final sparsity determined by the pruning rate (how many parameters are removed each time, in percentages) and frequency (how often we prune, in epochs).
 Below we include a reference table for the sparsities we used in our experiments and the pruning frequencies, assuming 350 epochs of training and a pruning rate of 50%.